-Therapy goals are established by staff for each riding client.
-Lessons are designed to achieve these therapy goals while clients experience personal growth exercising skills riding a horse - usually with leaders and sidewalkers.
+Goals are established by staff for each theraputic riding client.
+Lessons are designed to achieve these goals as clients experience personal growth while riding a horse - usually with leaders and sidewalkers.
 Goals may include physical, emotional, or cognitive progression.
 Each of these targeted needs demonstrate growth during the sessions as clients bond with their horses.

 Although physical limitations may keep some clients from riding, they can still participate at HorsePower.
 The act of grooming and bonding with a horse can provide physical, emotional, and cognitive stimulation.
 These clients are supervised and led through activities by staff and volunteers.

 In the Fall of 2019, HorsePower introduced our newest programming for individuals who are to participate in horse care activities and ride independently.
 We recognize that there are not many places within the Sioux Falls area to choose from when seeking riding lessons.
 Since HorsePower has provided Therapeutic Riding, Hippotherapy, and Ground Work sessions for over twenty-five years we feel confident that we have the ability to further serve our community's needs by offering independent riding lessons.